 We hope the above has given the reader some inspiration, but there's so much more that can be done to keep seniors active and engaged.
 Word games, crosswords and Scrabble, in particular, are easy ways to keep people's gray matter sharp.
-Sudoku, Words With Friends, and much more can now be enjoyed online and will help players keep connected to friends, family as well as adding a healthy dash of competition to their day.
+Sudoku, Words With Friends, and much more can now be enjoyed online and will help players keep connected to friends and family.
+More than that, unscramble tools like words with friends cheat or anagram solver will add a healthy dash of competition to their day.

 About the Author